pouriap/Grabby/README.md

 4- Click on "Load unpacked"

-5- Go to the location where you installed the toolbox and then go to the "chrome" folder
+5- Go to the location where you installed the toolkit and then go to the "chrome" folder

 6- Choose "select folder"